Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_post_migration/guide.en-us.md

 ---
-title: "Public VCF as-a-Service - Setting up your network after vSphere toPublic VCF as-a-Service migration"
+title: "Public VCF as-a-Service - Setting up your network after vSphere to Public VCF as-a-Service migration"
 excerpt: "Learn how to configure your network after migrating from VMware vSphere to Public VCF as-a-Service"
 updated: 2025-03-04
 ---